yoesk8/portfolio-2-bitcoin-quiz/README.md

 ## Website owner business goals

-The main purpose of this website is to help present a Personal trainer and strength and conditioning coach to the public.
+The main purpose of this website is to test the user's knowledge on what Bitcoin is by playing an interactive game with 10 questions.
+The user can also find the answer to this questions and learn more about it in the FAQ page.
-Page owner can present himself, his professional development path, achievements and top skills.
-Also this website is the best place to show types of personal training, his qualifications and personal qualities that make him a suitable choice for his potential clients.

 ## User goals

 ### New user goals:
-- user is able to find information about the Personal trainer.
+- User is able to play the game with no issues
-- user can easily locate former and current client testimonials.
+- User can easily navigate between the Home and FAQ pages.

 ### Returning user goals:
-- user can learn more about the trainer.
+- user can learn more about the developer by using the social medial links in the footer of the site.
-- user is able to find gallery with pictures of classes and the gym studio used for the sessions.
-- user can send a message to the instructor using a contact form.
+- .

 ## User stories

-### As a business owner:
+### As a creator of the site:
 * I would like to present myself and my offer on the website clearly to potential customers.
 * I need to make sure that my current and new customers will find a professional help with their personal or group training programs.
 * I want my customers to be able to learn how to use my website intuitively and easily.
 * I would like to build and maintain relationship with potential and current customers.

-### As a new customer:
+### As a new :
 * I wish to find information about the personal trainer and check his qualifications.
 * I would like to be able to contact the trainer with any questions I may have about his services.
 * I want to join in a fitness group with professional trainer, to find motivation and spend time actively.

-### As a returning customer:
+### As a returning :

 * I need to contact my trainer to reschedule my session.
 * I want to show my friend a gallery of pictures of the fitness studio where we can join for a group personal training session.